Belphonz/Starve-Style/docs/Global-Scope/Naming-Conventions-Constants.md

 # Naming Conventions : Constants

-Global Constant variables should be written with `SCREAMING_SNAKE_CASE`, and should always be within a namespace.
+Global Constant variables should be written in `SCREAMING_SNAKE_CASE`.
+They should always be within a namespace.
 They should clearly describe what they are, so they should be as long as they need to be.
 Example :